Lamar Advertising revenue beats estimates

-Lamar Advertising Co (LAMR.O) posted better-than-expected quarterly revenue, but the billboard operator forecast third-quarter revenue below analyst estimates.
+Aug 8 Lamar Advertising Co posted better-than-expected quarterly revenue, but the billboard operator forecast third-quarter revenue below analyst estimates.

 Analysts on average were expecting revenue of $307.1 million, according to Thomson Reuters I/B/E/S.

-Lamar, which competes with Clear Channel Outdoor Holdings Inc (CCO.N) and CBS Corp-held (CBS.N) CBS Outdoor, operates in 44 U.S. states as well as Canada and Puerto Rico.
+Lamar, which competes with Clear Channel Outdoor Holdings Inc and CBS Corp-held CBS Outdoor, operates in 44 U.S. states as well as Canada and Puerto Rico.

 Net income rose to $13.9 million, or 15 cents per share in the second quarter, from $11.4 million, or 12 cents per share, a year earlier.